Spring Boot vs Spring MVC vs Spring - How do they compare?

 Same Example with Dependency Injection

-In the example below, the Spring framework would create a bean for WelcomeService and autowire it into WelcomeController
+In the example below, Spring automatically creates a bean for WelcomeService and injects it into WelcomeController.

 @Service